A Simple Method for Predicting Covariance Matrices of Financial Returns: Evaluating covariance predictors

 The CM-IEWMA predictor is a special case of the dynamically weighted prediction combiner described above, where the $K$ predictions are each IEWMA, with different pairs of half-lives $H^\text{vol}$ and $H^\text{cor}$.

-\section{Evaluating covariance predictors}
+\chapter{Evaluating covariance predictors}

+There are several ways of evaluating a covariance predictor, often divided into two categories, direct and indirect~\citep{patton2009evaluating},~\citep[\S 7]{ANDERSEN2006777}.
+Direct methods use a proxy for the true covariance matrix to evaluate the predictor, while indirect methods use the covariance predictor on tasks of interest, such as portfolio construction or portfolio tracking.

+Popular direct methods are the Mincer-Zarnowitz (MZ) regression and its variants, based on statistical tests of the regression coefficients of a predicted variable on an observed variable (or in the case of variance and covariance, a proxy for the observed variable)~\citep{mincer1969evaluation, theil1961economic}.
+Direct methods also include the comparison between different predictors in terms of some loss function.
+Common loss functions are the mean squared error (MSE) and quasi-likelihood (QLIKE)~\citep{patton2011volatility, patton2009evaluating}.
+To select good models, the model confidence set (MCS) is usually used~\citep{hansen2011model}, or the Ledoit--Wolf test \citep{ledoit2008robust} to compare Sharpe ratios.

+Indirect methods use applications to rank covariance predictors, and include the minimum variance and mean-variance portfolios, as well as portfolio tracking tasks.

+The difference in performance between various predictors can also be evaluated using statistical tests.
+For a more detailed discussion of both direct and indirect methods, we refer the reader to~\citep{patton2009evaluating}.

-In this section we discuss evaluation metrics for covariance predictors.
-The first two metrics are based on a statistical measure, the log-likelihood.
+In this chapter we discuss several evaluation metrics for covariance predictors.
+The first three metrics are direct, and include the mean squared error and two metrics based on a statistical measure, the log-likelihood under a Gaussian distribution.
 The remaining metrics judge a covariance predictor by the performance of a portfolio using a method that depends on a covariance matrix.
+We are mainly interested in illustrating how simple methods can perform just as well as or better than more complex ones, rather than finding optimal predictors in a statistical sense.
+Therefore we look at the absolute performance of covariance predictors on these metrics.